 America's wild mustangs and burros are horrifically overpopulated due to the human-inflicted extinction of apex predators throughout the country.
 Every day, hundreds of mustangs and burros, mostly foals and elderly, are lost to starvation and disease as the wild horse and burro population explodes out of control.
 The Bureau of Land Management is tasked with trying to control herd populations through systemized rounds ups.
 Rounded up mustangs and burros are sent to holding facilities to await auction or adoption events.

 We believe Rooster's mother was rounded up while pregnant and sent to a program that matches prisoners with mustangs.
-Rooster was born in prison and later adopted by a "therapy" organization in Michigan.
-They raised funds "for" him for six months before taking him to the Shipshewana Auction in Indiana - a place heavily frequented by kill buyers (you read that right - the horse meat market is STRONG in America).
+Rooster was born in prison and later purchased from auction by a "rescue" organization in Michigan.
+They raised funds "for" him for six months before taking him back to the Shipshewana Auction in Indiana - a place heavily frequented by kill buyers (you read that right - the horse meat market is STRONG in America).

 Patti Gruber, Director and Lead Trainer at Operation Wild Horse, spotted Rooster and outbid the largest kill buyer in the nation to bring him home to her barn.
 Jen was one of the first veterans in the OWH program to ride Rooster, named for his flashy tail.
 When we decided to move out of Illinois and were searching for our future farm, Rooster was always in the forefront of our minds.
 Jen knew she could give him a good home and lo and behold, her childhood dreams of owning a horse finally came true.